odino/odino.github.com/source/_posts/2012-04-02-search-engines-are-making-the-web-slower.markdown

 executing JS code: a workaround that would cost in terms of development time, but still an acceptable workaround.

-The problem, here, is that tis tecnique, known as cloacking is part of the black SEO list, so you basically can't take advantage of it as malicious web developers would use cloacking to serve keyword-stuffed contents to bots and "normal" webpages to humans, and this is something you really want to avoid, since SERPs' attinence(???) is an important part of a user's eb experience.
+The problem, here, is that tis tecnique, known as [cloacking](http://en.wikipedia.org/wiki/Cloaking) is part of the [black hat SEO](http://en.wikipedia.org/wiki/Search_engine_optimization#White_hat_versus_black_hat) list, so you basically can't take advantage of it as malicious web developers would use cloacking to serve keyword-stuffed contents to bots and "normal" webpages to humans, and this is something you really want to avoid, since SERPs' relevance is an important part of a user's eb experience.

 But, at least, we don't know how search engines would react